Title IX- Evidence Preservation

 - Take pictures of any physical injuries or damage to property.

 - Keep a record of witnesses or people you informed of what was happening.

 - Save emails, texts, snap chats, voice mails, any messages sent over social media, and written notes.
-If these are disturbing to you, forward to a friend or to a College official like the Dyson Wellness Center Campus Advocate, Campus Safety, Dean of Students, or Assistant Vice President of Equity, Diversity, and Inclusion to be the repository of the information.
+If these are disturbing to you, forward to a friend or to a College official like the Dyson Wellness Center Campus Advocate, Campus Safety, Dean of Students, or Assistant Vice President for Equity, Diversity and Inclusion and Title IX/504 Coordinator to be the repository of the information.

 - Keep a record of all the incidents with date, time and description of abusive, harassing, or threatening behavior, and email it to yourself or a trusted friend in order to have a time stamp.